lambda-music/lambda-music/readme.md

 - JNAJACK-1.3.0
 - KAWA-3.0

-These are statically linked to the main file `pulser.jar`.
+These are statically linked to the main file `pulsar.jar`.

 ### How to Install ###